All Bridge Schools are now closed. We are operating a reduced service only for children of key workers and vulnerable groups.

 Safeguarding and welfare is intrinsic and essential in all that we do at Brunel Primary.
 Children are taught the values of determination, responsibility, curiosity, excellence, enthusiasm and creativity.
 We promote open and honest communication with parents, carers and the professionals who support us.

-If you require a paper copy of information on our website then please contact the school office and this will be provided.
+If you require further information or a paper copy of information on our website then please contact the school office.

 Mrs Suzanne Cooper